softprops/lando/README.md

 A server which is then your reponsiblity to figure out how to host, scale, monitor and manage operations and uptime for.

 Lando is different.
-Lando's focus is purely on your application.
+Lando's focus is solely on applications.

 Servers, host management, and operations are all things which fall under the the umbrella of
 [undifferentiated heavy lifting](https://www.cio.co.nz/article/466635/amazon_cto_stop_spending_money_undifferentiated_heavy_lifting_/).
-In other words, these are all things that do no really set you apart.
+In other words, these are all things that do not really set you apart.
 Fortuntely, there are services like AWS lambda which manage these for you so that you can instead focus on what does differeniate you, your application.